 What is ASINspector?

-ASINspector is a tool that you can use to find potential ideas for products to sell on Amazon.
+ASINspector is an Amazon product finder research tool that you can use to find potential ideas for products to sell on Amazon.
 You’ll get access to important data to help you decide whether or not a product is likely to be profitable.

 ASINspector comes as a Chrome extension, so you’ll need to have the Chrome browser installed.